-In the second half of 2019, ransomware campaigns targeted different types of organizations, including schools, governments, and hospitals.
+In the second half of 2019 and through 2021 ransomware campaigns targeted different types of organizations, including schools, governments, infrastructure, and hospitals.
 Most of the victims offer public services that were disrupted or severely damaged.
 The Flagstaff Arizona school district suffered a ransomware attack that reportedly closed the entire school district for two days before services were recovered.
 Johannesburg, South Africa, was attacked in October 2019 and held hostage for $30,000—the third ransomware attack the city government suffered last year.
 Ransomware attacks in December 2019 targeted the Oahu Cancer Center in Hawaii and disrupted patient care, including the ability to administer radiation treatment.
 The victims of these attacks are finding it preferable to pay the ransom than to deal with the aftermath of data and system loss.
 Unfortunately, this emboldens future attacks and creates more targets.

 We are now seeing ransomware campaigns that include data breaches and exfiltration.
-Last year, a number of victims of Maze ransomware, a few companies and one Florida city, did not immediately pay up and learned the hard way that a data breach had also ensued.
+A number of victims of Maze ransomware, a few companies and one Florida city, did not immediately pay up and learned the hard way that a data breach had also ensued.
 Maze operators exfiltrated data in the course of their attack and released stolen documents, further extorting their victims to pay up and threatening that failure to do so would mean the release of more sensitive information.
 These ransomware campaigns demanded up to six million dollars in exchange for the decrypted files and used the exfiltrated data as leverage to collect payment.
 The Maze ransomware operators allegedly exfiltrated around 120GB of data from Southwire during another ransomware attack.

 More and more enterprise organizations are expected to include cybersecurity insurance within their yearly budgets.
 In short, it appears more companies are making business decisions that demonstrate an understanding of the likelihood of ransomware attacks.
-While it is good to be prepared, feeding the beast of ransomware will fuel cybercriminals looking to make big bucks.
+While it is good to be prepared, feeding the beast of ransomware will fuel cybercriminals looking to make large profits.

 HOW COFENSE CAN HELP